 One of the biggest investment mistakes that many people make is to choose something that doesn’t suit their personality.
 Doing this increases your chances of getting it wrong and losing money.

-Yet, by taking a few minutes to consider what kind of investment suits you best, it should be possible to make a smart move that makes sense.
+Yet, by taking a few minutes to consider what kind of wealth archetypes and investment suits you best, it should be possible to make a smart move that makes sense.

 Nice and Easy or Complex

 Perhaps the first question to ask yourself is how easy or complex you want this investment to be.
 Naturally, this comes down to how much you can dedicate to it as well as to your own personal taste in the matter.

 Do you want something that requires very little of your time?
 Some kinds of investments are very simple and will take up next to none of your time like check Stash and you can earn while you spend.
 Others can turn into a time-consuming hobby that almost feels like a part-time job.

 Perhaps you would like to go in-depth and really sink your teeth into your new investment with a lot of time and research.
 In this case, world-famous investor Warren Buffet recommends reading 500 pages of research on the markets each day.